 This securing of the pilot ladder 915 mm horizontally from the ship’s side would be a good distance to secure ALL pilot ladder arrangements and would remove the possibility of a pilot inadvertently grabbing length of unsecured ladder during disembarkation.

 One of the arguments used against the use of strops to secure the pilot ladder at intermediate lengths between the steps is the size of rope that would be required.
 The strops must not be the weak link in the arrangement so they would need to have a SWL greater than 24kN.
 There is no need for them to be manufactured with manila.
 Suitable non-slip manmade cordage could be used, an identifying strand could be spun into the threads and each strop could be supplied with a test certificate.
-Figure 6 illustrates a type of strop which could be used.

 Currently IMO Resolution A1045 (27) is as stated above.